-In order to fulfil its responsibilities to all its stakeholders the Company has updated its Corporate Philosophy.
-The Company has revised its Corporate Philosophy to include its Mission Statements on Safety, Quality and the Environment and is currently actively promoting the spread and implementation of this updated Philosophy throughout its global operations.
-In addition to this, in 2017 the Company renewed its approach to CSR by introducing the "Our Way to Serve" policy which is currently being introduced globally.
-"Our Way to Serve" is based upon the achievements and experiences gained over the past ten years through the implementation of "22 CSR Focus Points" the Company's initial CSR policy.
-As a management policy "Our Way to Serve" identifies three areas of Mobility, People and the Environment as well as six management fundamentals to be prioritized by the Company as it seeks to assume its responsibilities and, in close collaboration with its stakeholders, realize ever greater contributions to society.
+To fulfil its responsibilities to all its stakeholders, the Company has updated its Corporate Philosophy.
+The Company has revised its Corporate Philosophy to include its Mission Statements on Safety, Quality and the Environment and is currently actively promoting the dissemination and implementation of this revised Philosophy throughout its global operations.

+In addition, the Company instituted its global "Our Way to Serve" CSR structure in 2017 and is promoting this structure globally by the distribution and implementation of employee conduct guidelines.
+As a management policy "Our Way to Serve" identifies three areas of Mobility, People and the Environment as well as six management fundamentals to be prioritized by the Company as it seeks to assume its responsibilities and, in close collaboration with its stakeholders, realize ever greater contributions to society and the world.